GuidesExpo Application ServicesAPI Reference

 Inside our project's app config (app.json/app.config.json), the URL we can GET is under updates.url.

-This url is EAS' "https://u.expo.dev" domain, followed by the project's ID on EAS' servers.
+This url is EAS' "https://u.expo.dev" domain, followed by the project's ID on EAS servers.
 If we go to the URL directly, we'll see an error about missing a header.
 We can view a manifest by adding three query parameters to the URL: runtime-version, channel-name, and platform.
-If we published an update with a runtime version of 1.0.0, a channel of production and a platform of android, the full URL you could visit would be similar to this:
+If we published an update with a runtime version of 1.0.0, a channel of production and a platform of android, the full URL we could visit would be similar to this:

 https://u.expo.dev/your-project-id?runtime-version=1.0.0&channel-name=production&platform=android